pixelhero98/C3E/README.md

 # C3E: Channel Capacity Constrained Estimation

+Official implementation for:

+> How Wide and How Deep?
+Mitigating Over-squashing of GNNs via Channel Capacity Constrained Estimation.
+> In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 40, No. 33, pp. 27890-27898).

 C3E estimates candidate graph neural network architectures by matching channel capacity constraints before training.
 The current code supports spectral graph operators analytically and GAT-style attention message passing through an